ernesto03/powerplantenergycalculator/README.md

 ## Contributions

-For contributions please leave comment or send me an email first.
+For contributions please send me a message on twitter first.

 ## Lisence and copyright